KaloudasDev/Fivem-Presence/README.md

-# ⚙️ Discord Rich Presence
+# ⚙️ Discord Rich Presence Integration for FiveM
+Enhance your FiveM server with seamless Discord Rich Presence functionality.
-This project implements a Discord Rich Presence for FiveM servers, allowing players to see server information directly on their Discord profiles.
+This implementation allows players to display detailed server information—such as server name, player count, and custom status—directly on their Discord profiles.

-Ideal for roleplay communities, gaming groups, or any FiveM server that wants to elevate its player experience.
+Perfect for roleplay communities, organized gaming groups, or any FiveM environment aiming to deliver a more immersive and connected experience.

 ## ✨ Features
 - [x] Displays the server name